-There are many homeschoolers in the Philippines and around the world who went on to university.
+There are many homeschoolers and unschoolers in the Philippines and around the world who went on to university.
 Abot Tala is based on the North Star Self-Directed Learning for Teens that has been in existence for over twenty years in Massachusetts.
-The alumni of North Star have gone on to colleges including Columbia, Brown and MIT.
-The speaker of one of the most watched TED Talk, Ken Robinson (Do Schools Kill Creativity) wrote in his book, Creative Schools that, “Participation in North Star is often seen as an asset by admissions directors because North Star kids have a history of being self-directed and intellectually curious.”
+The alumni of North Star have gone on to colleges including Columbia, Brown, and MIT.
+The speaker of one of the most-watched TED Talk, Ken Robinson (Do Schools Kill Creativity) wrote in his book, Creative Schools that, “Participation in North Star is often seen as an asset by admissions directors because North Star kids have a history of being self-directed and intellectually curious.”

-Every teen reacts differently to a newfound freedom to direct his or her own life and learning.
-Some would need that time to “bum around” while others dive full force into filling their schedule with everything they’ve always wanted to do.
-The kids who “bum around” eventually reach a point when they realize they want to start getting involved in activities, finding interests and taking steps towards their adult lives.
+Every teen reacts differently to newfound freedom to direct his or her own life and learning.
+Some would need that time to “bum around” or de-school while others dive full force into filling their schedule with everything they’ve always wanted to do.
+The teens who “bum around” eventually reach a point when they realize they want to start getting involved in activities, finding interests, and taking steps towards their adult lives.

-Kids respond to structure differently.
-There are kids who thrive under structure and prefer to fill their schedule with activities much like school but in Abot Tala, they get to choose the activities and classes to plug into that structure.
+Teens respond to structure differently.
+There are teens who thrive under structure and prefer to fill their schedule with activities much like school but in Abot Tala, they get to choose the activities and classes to plug into that structure.
 Other kids wither under too much structure.
-They thrive having greater personal control over their time.
+They thrive on having greater personal control over their time.
 Cramming their schedules full of classes gets in the way of learning and growth.
 There can be as much structure or as little structure as you want in a self-directed learning environment.
 It is just that there is no externally imposed structure by Abot Tala.
-Kids are free to find their own balance between the two extremes.
+Teens are free to find their own balance between the two extremes.

 Inevitably, if the teen wants to go on to University, they will encounter the need to take entrance exams.
 If this is their goal, Abot Tala can help them by connecting them to resources to prepare them.
 It could be through one-on-one or group tutorials, depending on the method they are comfortable with.
 Abot Tala has guest mentors whose expertise is helping kids pass tests both here and abroad.

-Each member’s learning is documented in a Portfolio by their mentor.
+Each member’s classes are documented in a portfolio by the teen and their mentor.
 The portfolio contains their works and artifacts produced along the way.
+(The teen must be the one to upload and build their portfolio).
 Reports will be available to help the member and their family reflect and continuously improve their learning.
 Year-end transcripts are available to support their transition from Abot Tala to high school (in case they want to go back to a regular high school) or to university.

 Since Abot Tala is not a school, members are not penalized for being late or absent.
-They can come to the center when they want and stay for as long as they want although our hours of operation are from 8:45 am to 3:00 pm.
-The members can join the classes that they are interested in and once they decide to attend a particular class, they are expected to be responsible in being on time for that class and fulfill the requirements of the course since they have personally chosen to be in that course.
+They can join their classes and our online community on Slack when they want and stay for as long as they want although our hours of operation are from 9:00 am to 4:00 pm.
+The members can join the classes that they are interested in and once they decide to attend a particular class, they are expected to be responsible for being on time for that class and fulfill the requirements of the course since they have personally chosen to be in that course.

 Families shouldn’t join Abot Tala unless they want to.
 We always make sure to let families know that homeschooling is free, that they can do it independently of us, as most homeschoolers do, and that they can start as soon as they want, regardless if they join Abot Tala or not.